paulgriffiths/automata/README.md

 # Automata

-**automata** is a collection of Golang packages and applications concerning automata and regular expressions.
+**automata** is a collection of Golang packages and applications involving deterministic and nondeterministic finite automata, and regular expressions.

-The principle purpose of this project is for me to practise writing in Go.

 Contents include: